truenas/documentation/content/SCALE/SCALETutorials/DataProtection/TrueCloudTasks.md

    Click the arrow to the left of the name to expand it, then click on the name to select it.

 3. Select the Storj credential on the **Credentials** dropdown list.
+    You can select **Add New** to create the Storj credential if you skipped the instructions above.

-   Select the bucket you created in Storj from the **Bucket** dropdown list.
+ 4. Select the bucket you created in Storj from the **Bucket** dropdown list.

    If you set the Storj S3 access to only apply to the [new bucket created in Storj](#adding-the-storj-truenas-bucket), you can only use that bucket, selecting **Add New** results in an error.
    If you set the Storj S3 **Bucket** access to **All**, you can select the new bucket you created in Storj or **Add New** to create a new Storj bucket.